ppy/osu-wiki/wiki/Glossary/en.md

 Rank has three meanings:

 1. another word for a letter grade
-2. a player’s standing in the online leaderboard (a.k.a. player ranking)
+2. a player's standing in the online leaderboard (a.k.a. player ranking)
-3. the verb "to rank", which is when someone second another moderator’s nomination and include a submitted beatmap to the ranked beatmap list, making scores achieved by anyone playing it count towards each player’s ranking.
+3. the verb "to rank", which is when someone second another moderator's nomination and include a submitted beatmap to the ranked beatmap list, making scores achieved by anyone playing it count towards each player's ranking.
    Getting their beatmaps ranked is a goal of every beatmapper.

 ### Ranking